uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 - Registering rain fall in my garden
 - Checking the climate / typical weather in holiday target locations
 - Researching holiday options
 - Find a picture of someone at some specific place (or at a specific age).
-Could search google photos!
+Could search google photos
 - Categorize pictures...
+- Summarize stuff from Miro or Slack